Parental disagreements: who decides where a child goes to school?

 If your ex-partner has a School Fees Order and you fail to make the required payments, then they can make an application to the Court for enforcement.
 However, if you find yourself no longer able to pay fees due to a change in your financial circumstances, such as losing your job, then you can apply to the court to vary the order.
-If you disagree with a School Fees Order, contact our team confidentially on 01273 604123 for advice.
+If you disagree with a School Fees Order, contact our team confidentially on 01273 604123 or fill out our online enquiry form for advice.

 Time is of the essence.
 If you are unable to come to an agreement with your ex-partner then seek advice as early as possible.
 If an application for a Court order needs to be made to request or prevent a new school, then our team will look at making an application on an urgent basis.